nathanielshak/advancedprogramming/Lesson2/README.md

 #### Conditionals

-Looking at these lines of code:
+Looking at these parts of the code:

 	while a < 20:
 	...